movementlabsxyz/MIP/MIP/mip-58/README.md

    - User initiates the transfer.
    - Relayer or multisig completes the transfer with parameter validation.
    - Current HasuraDB built internally can provide enough infrastructure for users to know if their transaction has been completed.
 It does not differ from the current design in any way since user is not able to see if their transaction is in-flight.
 We could introduce this by notifying the user if the relayer has been ordered to complete the transaction.
+   - There would be two states for user to reference, initiated or completed and those are the only two possible states.
+Funds can only be returned by bridging back.

 ![Transaction History](tx-history.png)
 Here users would be able to see if the bridge has been completed.
 It's either pending or completed.